igabriel85/DICE-Monitoring/src/README.md

 `PUT` `/v1/overlord/nodes/{NodeFQDN}`

 Changes the current information of a given node.
+Node FQDN and IP may not change from one version to another.

 Input: